Z-ajamy/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-a function that concatenates two strings it will use at most n bytes …
+a function that copies a string.